ToolJet/ToolJet/docs/docs/workflows/overview.md

 Now that we are ready with our notification text, let's create a way to send it using Twilio.

-Create an outgoing flow from the *createNotification* node and select the "Twilio" node.
+Create an outgoing flow from the *createNotification* node and select the **Twilio** node.
 Rename the node to *sendSMS*.
-Click on the "Operation" dropdown and select "Send SMS" and then enter the Sales Manager's  number in the "To Number" field.
+Click on the **Operation** dropdown and select **Send SMS** and then enter the Sales Manager's  number in the **To Number** field.

-In the "body" field, we will retreive the data returned from the *createNotification* node.
-Since *createNotification* only returns a string.
-Simply enter the name of the node as shown below to access it:
+In the **Body** field, we will retreive the data returned from the *createNotification* node.
+Since *createNotification* only returns a string, simply enter the name of the node as shown below to access it:
 ```js
 {{createNotification}}
 ```

 Click on the **Run** button on the top right to test our workflow.
-The **Logs** panel at the bottom will expand and with details of each node executes sequentually.
+The **Logs** panel at the bottom will expand with details of each node execution.
 Logs give a quick overview of errors, execution start time, execution end time and success/failure of each node.
 Click on top bar of the Logs panel to expand or minimize it.

 <div style={{textAlign: 'center'}}>
     <img style={{padding: '10px'}} className="screenshot-full" src="/img/workflows/overview/sendSMS-trigger.png" alt="Send SMS trigger" />